 Deedee Ulintz, Director of Student Affairs and Program Evaluation

-Kate Fitzpatrick-Harnish, Acting Associate Dean of Undergraduate Academic Affairs, Fall 2020
+Kate Fitzpatrick-Harnish, Associate Dean for Undergraduate Academic Affairs

 Student Emergency Funding Resources